Saturday, 25 March 2023

 By the cathedral in the old town.
 The smell of drains, and a light rain falling.
 A characteristic feature of the houses in this district is the glassed-in balconies – like Turkey and Georgia.
 Strange to see them here.

 Up early today – 5am – then along to the station to take the train to Gatwick.
-Which as delayed, and made things more of a rush than usual.
+Which was delayed, and made things more of a rush than usual.
 Flight left late but arrived early – only just over 90 minutes.
 Bilbao is near, geographically, but so far culturally, linguistically – which is why I am here, albeit for a flying three-day visit.
 To see a place I have heard so much of, with its wonderful, mystifying singleton language.

 To the River Nervión, by the huge Erribera merkatua, supposedly the largest covered market in Europe.
 Makes me think back to Tashkent and the Chorsu building, and forward to the great central Asian markets I hope to see soon in Dushanbe and Khujand.
 The church of St Anthony with its wonderfully uneven blocks of stone, the old bridge nearby.
 The main market has closed for the day, but the smell of fresh fish smacks you in the face as you enter.
 One side full of bars and cafés, most offering the local pintxos – Basque tapas.